opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 .. tip:: **To select a model section:**

-    Select the Skeleton tool ( |Toonz71_345| ), set the mode to Build Skeleton, and click the section in the work area.
+    Select the Skeleton tool (|skeleton|), set the mode to Build Skeleton, and click the section in the work area.